-Spanish 2 includes a review and a continuation of concepts began in Spanish 1.
+Spanish 2 includes a review and a continuation of concepts begun in Spanish 1.
 Students learn to communicate about family and family celebrations, the home and household chores, shopping, travel and vacations, and the media.
-Key grammatical concepts include the distinction between ser and estar, comparisons, stem-changing verbs, the present progressive, informal commands and the preterite (simple past) tense.
 Familiarity with the target language cultures and countries will be gained through exploring events and festivities in the Spanish-speaking world, as well as through music, film and other authentic resources.
 Consistent and active engagement in and outside of class is integral to ensuring success.

+SPANISH 3A - 610020

+SPANISH 3B - 610021

+Benchmark: Intermediate

-SPANISH 3A - 610020 SPANISH 3B - 610021 Bonchmark: Intermedia Content Proficiencies: Culture, Communication
+Content Proficiencies: Culture, Communication